Pennsylvania Railroad 1223

-Pennsylvania Railroad No. 1223 is a preserved D16sb class "American" type steam locomotive built by the Altoona Works on November 8, 1905 for the Pennsylvania Railroad by their own Altoona Works for passenger service.
+Pennsylvania Railroad No. 1223 is a preserved D16sb class "American" type steam locomotive, built by the Altoona Works on November 8, 1905 for the Pennsylvania Railroad by their own Altoona Works for passenger service.
 After being retired from active service in 1950, the locomotive ran excursion trains on the Strasburg Rail Road in Strasburg, Pennsylvania from 1965 to 1989 when it was removed from service requiring firebox repairs.
-Currently, the locomotive is still on static display at the Railroad Museum of Pennsylvania outside of Strasburg.
+Currently, the locomotive is still on permanent static display at the Railroad Museum of Pennsylvania outside of Strasburg.
 It was listed on the National Register of Historic Places on December 17, 1979.

 History

 Revenue service

 The class D16 locomotives of the Pennsylvania Railroad (PRR) were the most modern of a long history of type steam locomotives that the railroad used.
 No. 1223 was home built by PRR at its Juniata Shops in Altoona, Pennsylvania on November 8, 1905.
 As built, it was a high-speed passenger engine with tall driving wheels.
 However, the 4-4-0 type—long the mainstay of American passenger and freight service—was already becoming outmoded when No. 1223 was built, being superseded by ever-larger engines.
 PRR itself was pioneering steel passenger cars, which the public soon demanded for the implied increases in safety.
 No. 1223 was eventually rebuilt with smaller driving wheels for local freight service, having been replaced on passenger trains by engines like the class "E6" Atlantics and class "K4" Pacifics.
 It was modernized as well, receiving superheaters (the "s" in D-16sb), piston valves, an electric headlight and other improvements.

 By 1940, most US railroads had abandoned the 4-4-0 type, but the PRR, Boston & Maine and the Canadian Pacific Railway were still using them.
 Nos.
 1035, 1223 and 5079 were all leased to the Baltimore, Chesapeake & Atlantic Railway working such routes as the McDaniel Branch and the Love Point to Easton line.
 No. 1223 was scheduled for scrapping when a PRR officer noticed it and ordered renovation to almost original condition in 1937.
 Of the three, No. 1223 was selected for display at a number of railroad fairs in the 1930s-1950s, and eventual preservation.
 No. 1223 was retired from revenue service in 1950, For years, the engine was stored at a roundhouse in Northumberland, Pennsylvania.